 Stress seldom comes from sudden catastrophic events but rather from societal pressures that have been ingrained in your minds.
 We feel such pressures from our social, cultural and economic environment.
 They are usually recurring in nature and hence the stress is usually accumulated over time.
 Typically, workplace stress is something that we can all resonate with.

-In fact, burnout is commonly associated as being one of the top societal stressors even a high-paying job has its cons.
+In fact, burnout is commonly associated as being one of the top societal stressors.
+It can happen to anyone, even those with a high-paying job.
 Continually stressful work can lead to overwhelming exhaustion and detachment from the job.
-However, burnout can happen to anyone, it can certainly happen to students, especially with the increasing weight of expectation that has been placed on their shoulders.
+It can also certainly happen to students, especially with the increasing weight of expectation that has been placed on their shoulders.

 Those who experience burnout seek to escape and avoid their work, leading to decreased personal accomplishment and thereby resulting in a lower output for the organization.
 Burnout has been found to result in many negative consequences such as decreased motivation, efficiency and an increase in job turnover.
 In fact, there are even countries where citizens get extended medical leave due to their stress-induced burnout.